Frozen-Projects/FF_PDFium/README.md

 	* Border X and Y = It defines vertical and horizontal borders.
 	* Use Charcodes: Frontend usage from blueprints are same but at backend it switches between ASCII Decimal based "FPDFText_SetCharcodes()" and "FPDFText_SetText()".
 Charcodes has better character support.

+* <b>PDFium - Draw Rectangle</b>: Add Image.
+It can add BGRA8 UTexture2D and UTextureRenderTarget2D to PDF file.
+Textures shouldn't be DXT variations.

 * <b>PDFium - Draw Rectangle</b>: It will draw a rectangle on PDF file with given location, size and color.

 * <b>PDFium - Save File</b>: You need to spawn <b>PDFium_Save</b> actor class to save your PDF files.
 If you need to save multiple PDF files at the same time, you need to spawn that actor for each of them.